kasulavaishnavi/Snake-Game/README.md

 Welcome to the Snake Game!
-This is a web-based game built using HTML, CSS, and JavaScript, designed to be played on desktop browsers.
+This is a WEB-BASED game built using HTML, CSS, and JavaScript, designed to be played on desktop browsers.
 The objective is simple: guide the snake to eat food, grow longer, and avoid crashing into the walls or itself.

 Link to Access the Game